ctrlflowjs/ctrlflow/README.md

 1) Install it: `npm install @ctrlflow/core`
 2) Define your app with modules and a storage provider
-3) Plug in the UI server and start your runtime worker
+3) Start the app runtime and plug in the UI server

 ## License